monarch-initiative/oak-agent/docs/index.md

 ### Authentication Setup

-Aurelian uses [Logfire](https://logfire.pydantic.dev/docs/why/) for logging (an observability platform that provides logging, tracing, and metrics capabilities), which requires authentication.
+Aurelian uses [Logfire](https://logfire.pydantic.dev/docs/why/) for logging (an observability platform that provides logging, tracing, and metrics), which requires authentication.
 If you encounter the following error:

 ```